-List of hours worked from company payroll (not from Local 48)
+- List of hours worked from company payroll (not from Local 48)

-Letter on company letterhead from a supervisor listing job duties
+- Letter on company letterhead from a supervisor listing job duties

 If completed trade-related classes:

-Transcripts from the accredited agency listing course, number of credits, and grade achieved
+- Transcripts from the accredited agency listing course, number of credits, and grade achieved

-Copy of course descriptions from the college website or from the school on school letterhead
+- Copy of course descriptions from the college website or from the school on school letterhead

 The committee will consider the request and determine whether or not a re-interview is justified.
 There is no guarantee that a re-interview will be granted.

-Due to the rapid pace and the high volume of interviews, it is important to draw their attention to your application materials that emphasize your work ethic, ability to work under pressure, and any experience and skills that transfer to the construction industry.
+Application portfolio.
+The panel will review anything you bring to your interview such as a cover letter, resume, letters of recommendation, photos of trade-related projects or hobbies, and industry certifications.
+Because of the rapid pace and the high volume of interviews, it is important to draw their attention to your portfolio items that emphasize your work ethic, ability to work under pressure, and any experience and skills that transfer to the construction industry.

 Behavioral Interview Questions.
-These are questions like “Why should we choose you?”
-The interviewers are getting a sense of your past experiences and how they will translate to your role as an apprentice.
+These are questions like, “Why should we choose you?”
+The interviewers are getting a sense of your experiences and how they will translate to your role as an apprentice.
 Do an internet search of behavioral interview questions — this will give you an idea of what to expect.

-Situation or task – Describe the event or task, taking care to use enough detail for the interviewer to understand but not so much that you burn up a lot of time.
+Situation or task – Describe the event or task, taking care to use enough detail for the interviewer to understand, but not so much that you burn up a lot of time.